mvolkmann/blog/src/d3/00-intro-article.md

 These elements will _enter_ the DOM.
 Note the `__data__` property values in each of these placeholder objects.

-The "exit" sub-selection is held in the `_exit` property and contains all the DOM elements in the selection for which no data will be assigned.
+The exit sub-selection is held in the `_exit` property and contains all the DOM elements in the selection for which no data will be assigned.
 Typically these elements _exit_ the DOM by being removed.